ilyakava/EtsySearcher/README.md

         * **emergent problem**: setting many filters, and then querying, and then removing the filters, will only affect results returned from further queries
         * Semantics: "listing(s)" are from Etsy, but they are "results" when they are displayed on the page.
 "Results" are comprised of many "listings"
     * be able to Eliminate items from the list (put into a recently eliminated view?)
+    * header animation that transforms "SearchEtsy" to "SearchingEtsy," with information with what you are searching for
     * Click to get more info about the item
         * Lightbox?
         * should this have a 2 level deep nested subroute?